benwyrosdick/benwyrosdick.github.io/_posts/2016-08-03-backing_up_with_rsync.markdown

 $ ln -sfn `ls -r bak | egrep '\d' | head -n 1` bak/latest
 {% endhighlight %}

-The previous command uses and interpolated command `ls -r bak | egrep '\d' | head -n 1` to find the last timestamped backup but doing an `ls` on the folder and sorting them in reverse order with `-r` then using `grep` to only find the folders with digits to match the timestamped folders then returning the first line using `head -n 1`.
+The previous command uses and interpolated command `ls -r bak | egrep '\d' | head -n 1` to find the last timestamped backup by doing an `ls` on the folder and sorting them in reverse order with `-r` then using `grep` to only find the folders with digits to match the timestamped folders then returning the first line using `head -n 1`.
 We use that folder found as the destination in the symlink.
-The options we use are important too.
+The options we use here are important too.
 The `-s` creates a symbolic link and not a hard link to the folder.
 The `-fn` option combination forces `ln` to overwrite a previous link if it exists.

 Now our folder looks like this